 "SanDee is incredible - knowledgable and professional, yet personal.
 She is thorough, asks lots of questions to make sure she knows what your body is experiencing and what help it needs, and works to make sure she meets your needs.
 I highly recommend her to anyone - a great massage therapist, and more!"
 Judy S. - Springlake, MI

-What to Expect from my massage: You are stressed, in pain and sooo looking forward to a relaxing, and/or pain relieving massage, only to be disappointed because the massage therapist never even touched the places you told them hurt the worst and/or the work wasn’t what you needed to feel better.
-Now, you are still in pain ,more stressed and angry for feeling like you wasted your money.
+What to Expect from a session with me: You are stressed, in pain and sooo looking forward to a relaxing, and/or pain relieving massage, only to be disappointed because the massage therapist never even touched the places you told them hurt the worst and/or the work wasn’t what you needed to feel better.
+Now, you are still in pain ,more stressed and angry for feeling like you wasted your time and money.

-I integrate several styles of massage in a session, depending on what the client is needing; Myofascial Release, Swedish, Trigger Point, Deep Tissue and stretching.
+In a session, I integrate several styles of massage and/or bodywork, depending on what the client is needing; Myofascial Release, Swedish, Trigger Point, Deep Tissue and stretching.
 In some sessions, I incorporate Craniosacral Therapy, cupping or Gua Sha/Blading.
+Clients with special circumstances such as pregnancy, those with mobility issues or currently undergoing cancer treatment or those that have beat it, might require different techniques.
 Some sessions require more pressure and work and others just want a nice, relaxing massage to relieve stress and tension.
-My intention with any session is to be as gentle as I can and still be effective, causing release of pain and spasm.
+My intention with any session is to be as gentle as I can and still be effective, facilitating release of pain and spasm.
 If the work is too deep and you feel yourself guarding, the work is too deep and ineffective.

-Let me spoil you...leave your stress at the door, your phone in the car and let your poor, tired, sore body lay on the table and relax.
+Let me spoil you...leave your stress at the door, your phone in the car and let your poor, tired, over-worked and sore body lay on the table and relax.

 What is Reiki?
 Reiki is the Japanese word for "Universal Life Force.
 We all have Reiki energy.
 What makes Reiki different from other healing methods, is the attunement process., which the student experiences at the different levels of Reiki training.
 Anyone can lay their hands on another person to accelerate healing, but someone with Reiki training has learned to fine tune the physical and etheric bodies to a higher vibratory level.